Smoking in enclosed areas - application for exemption for artistic performances

 A place or area is enclosed if it is fully enclosed or is at least partially covered by a ceiling and has walls such that the total area of the ceiling and wall surfaces exceeds 70 per cent of the total notional ceiling and wall area.

 Please consider if smoking (including using an e-cigarette) is an essential element to the performance.
 Applicants will be asked to explain why they consider smoking to be essential and provide details of alternatives to smoking that have been considered and why these are not regarded as satisfactory.
-The intention of the legislation is to provide protection from exposure to
+The intention of the legislation is to provide protection from exposure to second hand smoke, the Act does not prevent the viewing of tobacco products or the portrayal of smoking (such as with an unlit cigarette).

 Contractual obligations to present a performance as it was written may not be considered as sufficient reason to grant an exemption, as these arrangements cannot compel producers to contravene a law.

-Applicants will also be asked to provide details of how the audience will be informed that smoking will be occurring during the performance, for
+Applicants will also be asked to provide details of how the audience will be informed that smoking will be occurring during the performance, for example a warning will be included in advertising material and notices in foyer.

 Applications for exemption are required to be submitted at least 6 weeks prior to the date of the performance.